10 Ways to Add Japanese Style to Your Interior Design

 The serene sounds of water bubbling will fill your meditative ears and immediately have a calming effect.
 Just like plants, elements of water are imperative in the Japanese home.

-Ofuro, translated as bath in Japanese, is a tranquil tradition that is well-worth adding to your home.
+Ofuro, translated as a bath in Japanese, is a tranquil tradition that is well-worth adding to your home.
 Japanese soaking tubs are small, deep tubs that usually have some sort of bench seat.
-These tubs are becoming an Eastern trend that many health conscious homeowners are flocking for.
+These tubs are becoming an Eastern trend that many health-conscious homeowners are flocking for.

 Turn your bathroom into an enlightened escape by adding one of these soaking-style tubs.
 It is the ultimate way to have East meet West, and create a spa-like environment in your home.

 An authentic Japanese screen is called a Shoji, and it is an essential design element in Japanese homes.Due to the high cost of housing, Japanese homes tend to be small and a lot of residents rent apartments, so conserving every square inch of space is essential.
 Unlike doors, these Shoji’s slide back and forth, saving space that a swinging door would take up.

 An authentic Japanese screen is usually made of fine translucent paper held inside a wooden frame.
 However, modern versions of these screens can be found online and are usually made of glass panels inside a wooden grid.

 Another key element of these screens is that, unlike doors, they do not block the natural light and views of nature.
 Replacing a large expanse of wall with a glass-paneled sliding door could be a great way to incorporate this style into your own home.

 4) Elements of Wood and Bamboo in Japanese Interior Design

 One of the best ways to harmonize with nature is to add natural wooden elements into your home.
 Japanese culture is known for using wooden elements throughout their homes.